mcharzat/SHOM_IN/README.md

 All pdfs are located in the following folder: public/lib/pdfloader/web/pdfFiles.

 This folder also contains a file named 'pdfFilesNames' with all names of pdf located in this folder.
-Don't forget to update them when you will add or update a pdf file.
+Don't forget to update them when you add or update a pdf file.

 <br>